National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 ### CMS {#sec-cycle-enhancements-cms}

-The N3C enclave is a continuously refreshed data resource following the Observational Medical Outcomes Partnership (OMOP) Common Data Model.
+The N3C Enclave is a continuously refreshed data resource following the Observational Medical Outcomes Partnership (OMOP) Common Data Model.
 However a patient's data from the EHR may be missing data from the patient's healthcare journey outside of hospital settings.
 The missing portion of health care received by the patient may include visits to the pharmacy, visits to the outpatient clinic as well as the non-hospital institutional care facilities.
 It may also be missing telehealth visits and the purchasing of equipment or devices to be used at home.